 This is a highly structured multi-sensory, individual reading programme, specially designed for children diagnosed as having specific learning difficulties and is helpful in improving pupils decoding skills.
-Ten minute sessions take place two or three times weekly and are delivered by Mrs Charters.
+Ten minute sessions take place two or three times weekly.

 This intervention is accessible to all pupils who may be experiencing difficulty with some aspects of home/school life e.g. a family bereavement which may impact on their school life.
 Specific sessions are delivered by Mrs Hardcastle but all staff are able to give pupils extra help and support when it is needed.
 In addition Mrs Hardcastle provides several other support programmes including Drawing and Talking Therapy, Anger Management and ‘Slide–Away’ Bereavement Contact..

 Fine motor skills

 Clever Fingers and Take Ten programmes are used together with scissor skill activities and are delivered weekly by teaching assistants.
 Pupils are identified by staff and parents.
 Fine motor skills are vital to the development of many competencies in young children.
 Activities are divided into sections focusing on warming up, hand and finger strength, manipulation and eye-hand co-ordination.
 In addition the sessions include early pattern and letter writing skills.

 8:15am Breakfast Club